 A KST SHORT COURSE

 The word “missional” has become rather fashionable in some contexts, but does it really mean anything new or original or useful?
-We think that it does.
-We think that it helps us to grasp a significant shift in the way the church understands its relationship to society and its God-given purpose, especially in the increasingly post-Christian, increasingly “secular” West.
+Communitas International thinks that it does.
+They think that it helps us to grasp a significant shift in the way the church understands its relationship to society and its God-given purpose, especially in the increasingly post-Christian, increasingly “secular” West.

-In the first two sessions we will look at the theoretical background to the concept of missional church: how and why “missional” approaches have come about, an overview of patterns of mission in scripture, and a consideration of the challenges that the church faces as we approach the task of mission today.
-In session three we will look at how leadership models are evolving and diversifying under these circumstances.
+The first two sessions explore the theoretical background to the concept of missional church: how and why “missional” approaches have come about, an overview of patterns of mission in scripture, and a consideration of the challenges that the church faces as we approach the task of mission today.
+Session three looks at how leadership models are evolving and diversifying under these circumstances.

-In the second part of the course, we will look at what’s involved in the practice of missional church, using a simple six-stage process developed by Communitas International for starting and sustaining missional communities, called Dynamic Adventure: embed, initiate, practise, mature, hub and extend.
+The second part of the course looks at what’s involved in the practice of missional church, using a simple six-stage process developed by Communitas International for starting and sustaining missional communities, called Dynamic Adventure: embed, initiate, practise, mature, hub and extend.

-The course will have a good level of teaching content, but it will also be very interactive, with plenty of opportunity to work through exercises, engage in conversation, and get to know your fellow participants.
+The course has a good level of teaching content, but it is also very interactive, with plenty of opportunity to work through exercises, engage in conversation, and get to know your fellow participants.